Teach kids the responsibility that comes with becoming a digital citizen on social media.

 Either side of the argument, one thing is clear: Monitoring social media is reactionary -- the posts have already been made, and if its hate speech aimed at another student, irreparable damage may have already been caused.
 That’s why Emily Bazelon, bullying expert and author of “Sticks and Stones: Defeating the Culture of Bullying and Rediscovering the Power of Character and Empathy,” believes the most effective way to use funds is prevention, as she argued in this Washington Post Q&A.

-Our cyberbullying toolkit is chock full of resources teachers can use to prevent cyberbullying, from turning bystanders into “upstanders,” and watching for warning signs, teaching our kids the responsibility that comes with social media is the first step to making the web a safer place for everyone.
+Our Teachers' Essential Guide to Cyberbullying Prevention is chock full of resources teachers can use to prevent cyberbullying, from turning bystanders into “upstanders,” and watching for warning signs, teaching our kids the responsibility that comes with social media is the first step to making the web a safer place for everyone.